Six Guidelines for Writing Creative Nonfiction

 Here are six simple guidelines to follow when writing creative nonfiction:

 - Issue a disclaimer.
-Most nonfiction is written from memory and we all know that human memory is deeply flawed.
+Most nonfiction is written from memory, and we all know that human memory is deeply flawed.
 It’s almost impossible to recall a conversation word for word.
 You might forget minor details, like the color of a dress or the make and model of a car.
 If you aren’t sure about the details but are determined to include them, be upfront and plan on issuing a disclaimer that clarifies the creative liberties you’ve taken.

 - Be objective.
 You don’t need to be overly objective if you’re telling your own, personal story.
 However, nobody wants to read a highly biased biography.
-Book reviews for biographies are packed with heavy criticism for authors who didn’t fact-check or provide references and for those who leave out important information or pick and choose which details to include to make the subject look good or bad.
+Book reviews for biographies are packed with harsh criticism for authors who didn’t fact-check or provide references and for those who leave out important information or pick and choose which details to include to make the subject look good or bad.

 - Pay attention to language.
 You’re not writing a textbook, so make full use of language, literary devices, and storytelling techniques.